 If you were to illustrate financial confidence across generations, you would see that the results are in the form of a U-curve.
 Confidence and happiness are highest at the earliest and latest stages of life and lowest in the middle.
 In fact, financial confidence bottoms out in your 40s and 50s.
 (Learn more about the ages when you are happiest.)

 Feeling bad in your 40s and 50s does not immediately make a lot of sense.
 Most people have families, are making money, own a home, etc… However, it may be those very obligations that cause stress.

 Taking those expenses into consideration, it’s no wonder why workers ages 45-54 feel stretched and are among the least confident about their retirement finances.
-The LearnVest survey discovered that only 29% of 45-54 year olds feel confident about retirement.

 This financial stress could easily contribute to a mid life crisis as described in an article in The Atlantic, “The Real Roots of Midlife Crisis.”